 New American Garden

-We have a tramper vehicle as part of the Countryside mobility scheme which can be hired by visiotrs to enjoy more of the grounds.
+We have a Tramper as part of our partnership with the Countryside Mobility Scheme which can be hired by visitors to access the gardens.

 Mount Vernon Garden

-The level access route into the Mount Vernon Garden is via a grassed/ woodchip path from the rear of the Cafe.
-It maybe inaccessable after heavy rain due to waterlogging.
+The level access route into the Mount Vernon Garden from the Garden Cafe is via a grassed and resin bonded gravel path.
+The grassed section may be inaccessible after heavy rain due to waterlogging.

 There are 20 stone steps down into Mount Vernon Garden from the New American Garden.